-This is a very functional cable tidy box: At 36.8 x 14.7 x 12.6 cm, it has room for a power strip with 4 plugs (but as usual, measure first), and there are four access points for cables – two on top, and two on the bottom.
+At 23 x 11.5 x 11.8 cm, it has room for a power strip with 3 plugs (but as usual, measure first), and there are two access points for cables.

-The base is raises, which offers some protection against water on the floor, and the ventilation is also done down under, with hole on the bottom panel.
+The base stands on rubber feet, so there’s some protection against water on the floor, and the ventilation hole is on the bottom panel.

 The Bottom Line

 The box itself is pretty simple – it has plenty of access points for cables, room for a phone on top (when you’re charging it, for example), and at 34 x 15 x 12cm it should be big enough to hold up to a 6-gang power strip, but always best to measure first.